-She has created over 1500 hours of original content, built entire entertainment divisions from scratch, innovated new and exciting ways to reach new audiences, and garnered multiple industry and business awards for her contributions and leadership.
+Julie Bristow has been influencing how people watch television for the past 20 years.
+She has created over 1500 hours of original content, built entire entertainment divisions from the ground up, innovated new and exciting ways to reach audiences, and garnered multiple industry and business awards for her contributions and leadership.

 Specializing in multiplatform content across all genres, Julie and her team at Bristow Global Media have produced a roster of linear and non-linear content across the globe, including the recently announced docudrama series 100 Days to Victory (Corus Entertainment, Foxtel, BBC Scotland) and It’s My Party, an original kids format for TVO.
 Additional series include NHL Revealed: A Season Like No Other (CBC, NBCSN, Rogers), Pressure Cooker (W Network), Hockey Wives (W Network), Canada: The Story of Us (CBC), Canadian Country Music Association’s CCMA Awards (CBC and CMT), Pardon My French (YouTube), The Zone (YTV, YouTube) and Corus’ brand-driven kids’ content and programming specials (YTV, TELETOON, Nickelodeon Canada).